A wilderness dense with mountain summits and extensive first-growth forest

-The Mckinley Hollow section is on the east side of the Eagle Mountain Range ridge and the Rider Hollow section on the west side.
-As they are generally not hiked as one they will be described in sections.
+The Mckinley Hollow section is on the east side of the Eagle Mountain Range ridge, and the Rider Hollow section on the west side.
+As they are generally not hiked as one, they will be described in sections.
 The Oliveria-Mapledale Trail was used as a cattle trail to bring cattle from the Dry Brook Valley to Kingston.
-“Dry” Brook is a corruption of the German term “Drei” meaning three.
-The Dry Brook as we know it today once had three bridges crossing it and was called Drei Brook.
+“Dry” Brook is a corruption of the German term “Drei,” meaning three.
+As we know it today, the Dry Brook once had three bridges crossing it and was called Drei Brook.

 McKinley Hollow Trail (1.9 miles, 1440′ ascent to col, red markers) Mckinley Hollow Parking

-The Mckinley Hollow Trail, also known as the Oliveria-Mapledale Trail or even the McKinley Hollow-Rider Hollow Trail is a connector trail that provides good access to the Pine Hill-West Branch Trail and Balsam Mountain.
-The trail takes you to the col between Haynes and Balsam Mountains.
-The red marked trail continues down to Rider Hollow, thus the name McKinley Hollow-Rider Hollow Trail.
+The Mckinley Hollow Trail, also known as the Oliveria-Mapledale Trail or even the McKinley Hollow-Rider Hollow Trail, is a connector trail that provides good access to the Pine Hill-West Branch Trail and Balsam Mountain.
+The route takes you to the col between Haynes and Balsam Mountains.
+The red-marked trail continues down to Rider Hollow, thus the name McKinley Hollow-Rider Hollow Trail.

 It is less attractive than the Rider Hollow-Mine Hollow Loop if one’s objective is climbing Balsam Mountain.
-Having said that it does have a lean-to and good water as you’ll be camping/climbing next to and crossing McKinley Hollow Brook.
+It does have a lean-to and good water as you’ll be camping/climbing next to and crossing McKinley Hollow Brook.
 The climbing gets progressively steeper as you approach the headwall.

 Rider Hollow Trail (1.75 miles, 1160′ ascent to the col, Red Markers) Rider Hollow Parking Area

-You’ll cross Rider Hollow Brook several times once on a steel bridge.
-At 1.15-miles at about 2300′ elevation you’ll enter first growth forest.
+You’ll cross Rider Hollow Brook several times, once on a steel bridge.
+At 1.15-miles at about 2300′ elevation, you’ll enter the first-growth forest.
 Below this first growth, point look for several European Larch plantations.
-They are surrounded by stone walls.
+Stone walls surround them.